devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 * I ran through the latest update of my tutorial in Katacoda-Dev and checked if everything was working as intended BEFORE requesting a review.

 # **Technical**
-* The files that were used in `nextKatacodaStep `are available in `.asciidoc` files and do not contain Katacoda Syntax. `nextKatacodaStep` is almost never needed.
+* The files that were used in `nextKatacodaStep `are available in `.asciidoc` files and do not contain Katacoda Syntax. `nextKatacodaStep` should not be used.
 * Commands like `--- cd devonfw {{execute T1}} ---` should not be used, as it could break certain functions.

 # Different types of tutorials